Strung Together Banner Image of participants

 Calling all string-players, music lovers, and contradancers!

-Tune up your instruments and put on your dancing shoes for a weekend celebration of Maine folk music with some of the best players in New England!
+Tune up your instruments and put on your dancing shoes for a weekend celebration of Maine folk music!

 Strung Together is a unique three-day experience that includes community jam sessions, contradances, story-telling, and workshops.
-This year’s Strung Together is focused on various forms of Maine folk music—music brought to Maine by seafarers, lumberjacks, travelers, and homesteaders that we continue to play and love here in Maine.
+Strung Together is focused on various forms of Maine folk music—music brought to Maine by seafarers, lumberjacks, travelers—and homesteaders that we continue to play and love here in Maine.
 Come prepared to jam and fall in love with the music of Maine!

-Experienced Maine folk music players—including players of Old-Time, Irish, Bluegrass, Quebecois, and Cape Breton music—and contradancers will join this year’s Strung Together, providing opportunities for new and advanced players to learn about and participate in Maine’s rich musical heritage.
+Experienced Maine folk music players—including players of Old-Time, Irish, Bluegrass, Quebecois, and Cape Breton music—and contradancers gather at Strung Together, providing opportunities for new to advanced players to participate in Maine’s rich musical heritage.
 Players of all instruments and levels are welcome!

 Strung Together is held at one of the most beautiful places on the planet—the award-winning Searsport Shores Campground in Searsport, Maine!
 There is no better place to celebrate and play Maine folk music than where the woods meet the sea at Searsport Shores Campground.